diepfote/diepfote.github.io/package-manager-helpers/index.md

 Which packages require `gettext`?

-*Hint*: Highlights package you were looking for in output (does not show here).
+*Hint*: Highlights the package you were looking for (not shown here).

 ```
 $ brew required-by gettext